sarimabbas/sarim-cs334/6_musical_instrument/README.md

 Hairless MIDI is currently compiled for 32-bit, which posed a problem since I am using macOS Catalina.
 However, [this GitHub issue](https://github.com/projectgus/hairless-midiserial/issues/51) has an experimental 64-bit version.
 However, the Preferences must be re-saved in order for the program to work without crashing.

 The Hairless MIDI website [describes the required setup](https://projectgus.github.io/hairless-midiserial/), which involves enabling an IAC Driver Bus in the macOS MIDI settings.

+### ESP32 issues

+- Some pins (e.g. GPIO 13) are used for boot up, and setting them as INPUT interferes with the flashing process.
+The solution is not to use the pin or leave it unplugged during boot.
+[Relevant issue on Github](https://github.com/espressif/esp-idf/issues/113).

 ## Enclosure design